 Your instructions should also include how to submit the photos and/or videos and the correct image size or format.
 It is helpful to have the patient include symptoms, such as itching, burning, pain, or changes in size, shape, or color.

-Depending on what part of the body is included in the exam, if it is sensitive (i.e., the patient is partially disrobed), you may want to have a chaperone available.
+If the examination will include a part of the patient’s body that is sensitive (i.e., the patient has to disrobe), you may want to have a chaperone available.
 It is essential that the patient does not record the visit.
-If you decide to record the visit, you must disclose it to the patient before the exam begins—particularly if the patient will need to disrobe and the visit will be recorded.
+If you decide to record the visit, you must disclose it to the patient before the exam begins—particularly if the patient will need to disrobe.

 To help patients feel they are seeing you in a professional setting, wear your ID badge and usual office attire.
 Introduce yourself and use two identifiers to ensure that the patient you are seeing is the patient you are scheduled to see.

-If your patient refuses to come in for further evaluation from fear of COVID-19 or some other reason, clearly explain the potential risks of not performing an in-person examination.
+If, for any reason, your patient refuses to come in for further evaluation, clearly explain the potential risks of not performing an in-person examination.
 If the patient still refuses, document the refusal of care, and ask the patient to sign a refusal to consent form with a staff member as a witness.
 This can mitigate liability in case of an adverse event.
 See our sample form Refusal to Consent to Treatment, Medication, or Testing.

-- Train your staff in the new workflow.
+- Train your staff on the telehealth workflow.

 - Educate each patient prior to the visit about what to expect and what will be expected of them.

 - Consider scheduling a short visit for a technology check to ensure that the technology will work, answer questions, and obtain consent for the telemedicine visit.